-19 connections of 1 Mbps.
-Admission process is equally simple.
-Now, if the ISP provides a new option (Fig. 6) allowing users to select the range 1-2 Mbps, where 1 and 2 are the minimum and maximum offered guaranteed bandwidth, maintaining the state and admission control can be difficult.
+Now, if the ISP provides a new option (Figure 6) allowing users to select the range 1-2 Mbps, where 1 and 2 are the minimum and maximum offered guaranteed bandwidth, maintaining the state and admission control can be difficult.
 When there are up to 10 users, each connection would get the maximum rate of 2 Mbps, but as new connections start arriving, the rate of the existing connections would decrease.
 For example, when there are 20 connections this rate would be $\frac{20}{20} = 1$ Mbps.
 At this stage, if an active connection terminates, the rate of every single connection would be expanded from 1 Mbps to $\frac{20}{19} = 1.05$ Mbps.
-This is a simple case when we have a single resource group supporting the range 1 Mbps-2 Mbps.
+This is a simple case when we have a single resource group supporting the range 1Mbps-2 Mbps.
 In reality, we might have several such groups to support users requiring varying bandwidth.
 In such cases, renegotiation for possible expansion of the existing connections, admission control, and maintenance of network states will not be simple.
 Figure 3 illustrates the idea of range-based SLA.
 Bandwidth is specified as an interval of $C{user_min(i)}$ and $C{user_min(i)}$ for any group i.
-The Actual rate of a VPN connection $C{user(i)}$ varies between this range but never gets below $C{user.min(i)}$. $C{user(i)}$ is the

-20 connections of 1 Mbps, and one connection leaves, then there will be simply rate that is configured in the edge router as the policing rate.
+The Actual rate of a VPN connection $C{user(i)}$ varies between this range but never gets below $C{user_min(i)}$. $C{user(i)}$ is the rate that is configured in the edge router as the policing rate.
 Traffic submitted at a rate higher than this is marked as best effort traffic or dropped depending on the policy.